-"... if workers controlled the labour process itself, if they worked fewer hours and freely exchanged functions, if they were assured of a secure level of subsistence and co-operated in socially meaningful work - then at some point the grim rule of necessity might be brought to an and, and the practice-inert subject decisively to human control."
+"... if workers controlled the labour process itself, if they worked fewer hours and freely exchanged functions, if they were assured of a secure level of subsistence and co-operated in socially meaningful work - then at some point the grim rule of necessity might be brought to an end, and the practico-inert subject decisively to human control."
 (13)